 THE USE OF MOVEMENT IN FAMILY PHOTOSHOOTS

-A lot of people don't like having their photo taken and feel nervous or anxious at the very thought of it and who can blame them.
+A lot of people don't like having their photo taken and feel nervous or anxious at the very thought of it.
+Who can blame them?
 I mean standing frozen still, starring at a camera with a fake smile plastered on your face hardly sounds like a fun way to spend an hour does it?
 Well I'm here to tell you my sessions aren't like that.

-People who aren't familiar with my work are sometimes a little surprised when I say that I'm not a "look at the camera and say cheese" kind of a photographer because all too often this is the type of photography we grew up with.
-I always make it very clear both before and on the day that for a lot of the session I will actually be directing clients to NOT look at me and instead to look at their partner/child/baby belly/dog/surrounds - pretty much anything that is not the camera.
+People who aren't familiar with my work are sometimes a little surprised when I say that I'm not a "look at the camera and say cheese" kind of a photographer because so often this is the type of photography we grew up with.
+I always make it very clear both before and on the day that for a lot of the session I will actually be directing clients to NOT look at me.
+Instead I tell them to look at their partner/child/baby belly/dog/surrounds - pretty much anything that is not the camera.
 Furthermore, I always warn anyone enquiring with me that we will be doing a lot of MOVING during the session.
 Why?
-Firstly because I just love capturing action shots and having people interact with the environment around them and secondly because movement helps people relax and be more natural in front of the camera.
+Firstly because I just love capturing action shots and secondly because movement helps people relax and be more natural in front of the camera.

 If you are ready to embrace movement and want to arrange a session please head to my contact form and I will be in touch.